The "moral" or "lesson" of each tale is left to the reader to decide.

 Once a grub listened to its inner child.

-Once a hare felt the need to win at all costs.
+Once a hare was driven by the need to win at all costs.

-Once there was considerable uncertainty about the exact location of "Harm's Way."
+Once there was considerable uncertainty about the precise location of "Harm's Way."

-Once a homing pigeon lost its sense of direction.
+Once an elderly homing pigeon began to lose its sense of direction.

 Once a hummingbird worried about its personal space.

-Once a radioactive isotope couldn't wait to reach the end of its first half-life.
+Once a radioactive isotope couldn't wait to complete its first half-life.

 Once a jellyfish got caught in the riptides of the mind.